gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 kernel version to focal (hwe-20.04).

-If you use 20.04 for deployment, you must then select the hwe kernel at deploy time.
+If you use 20.04 for deployment, you must then select the hwe kernel at deploy time too.
 Alternatively use a more recent version that has a kernel version `>=5.8`.
 To configure which is the default deployment version go to `Settings->Configuration->Deploy` in the MAAS Web GUI.